NadexWeb/simple-examples-spring-3/README.md

 `java -jar target/simple-client-spring-3.jar --spring.config.location=../../application.yml`

 ### Example Server
+This is a very incomplete example of a Pre Trade FIX gateway that returns a Security List

 `cd simple-server-spring-3 && java -jar target/simple-server-spring-3.jar` or

 `cd simple-server-spring-3 && mvn spring-boot:run`

 ### Example Client
+This is an example of a PreTrade client application.
+It demonstrates :
+* SecurityListRequest
+* SecurityStatus
+* TradingSessionStatus
+* MarketDataRequest
+* MarketDataSnapshot
+* MarketDataIncrementalRefresh

 `cd simple-client-spring-3 && java -jar target/simple-client-spring-3.jar` or

 `cd simple-client-spring-3 && mvn spring-boot:run`

 ### Example Trade Client
+This is an example of a Trade client application.
+It demonstrates:
+* NewOrderSingle
+* OrderCancelReplaceRequest
+* OrderCancelRequest
+* PositionReport

 `cd simple-trade-client-spring-3 && java -jar target/simple-trade-client-spring-3-spring-3.jar` or

 `cd simple-trade-client-spring-3 && mvn spring-boot:run`